A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsection{Other topics}

-This final subsection includes 29 papers that fall outside the previously discussed groups.
-The case studies include cellular traffic prediction, recommendation systems for user preferences, and other forecasting or classification problems.
+This final subsection includes 34 papers that fall outside the previously discussed groups.
+The case studies include cellular traffic prediction, modulation classification, and other forecasting or classification problems.
 Given the heterogeneity of the papers, only a general overview is provided here, and no comparisons of the approaches or discussions of benchmarks are presented.